News Gathering on September 11

 The first reports came quickly

 Flight 11 crashed into WTC 1 at 8:46:404.
 Only a moment after the explosion, a WNYW reporter, who was in Lower Manhattan reporting on the New York City primary election, called through his microphone to his station’s control room to put him on the broadcast.
 A few moments later, at 8:48:09, WNYW began broadcasting live pictures of the impact zone and fire from the perspective of their crew on the ground5.
-The reporter didn’t see the crash, but he passed along chatter he was hearing on the streets.
+The reporter didn’t see the crash, but he passed along chatter he was hearing on the street.

 At 8:49:34, a minute and a half after WNYW, CNN cut into their commercial break with live pictures of the WTC fire from another local affiliate’s rooftop observation camera5.
 Only 2 minutes and 54 seconds after the impact, there was live video of the fire and reports of a plane crash on national television.